NodeZero vs Hack-the-Box Jerry

 Walkthrough

-17:22:04 PM UTC: I started my assessment.
-I was provided the Jerry’s IP address, 10.10.10.95.
-I confirmed this machine was live with an nmap ping sweep.
+17:22:04 PM UTC – NodeZero started the assessment.
+It was provided Jerry’s IP address, 10.10.10.95, and confirmed the machine was live with an nmap ping sweep.

-I tried to access the Manager application running within Tomcat but found that it required credentials to access.
+NodeZero attempted to access the Manager application running within Tomcat but found that it required credentials to access.

-17:23:38 PM UTC: It is often the case that admin-level access to a web application results in obtaining shell access to the host running the web application.
+17:23:38 PM UTC – It is often the case that admin-level access to a web application results in obtaining shell access to the host running the web application.
 Attackers are well aware of different types of web applications and what kind of features they expose that can be abused to access the underlying host.
-This attacker technique, abusing admin-level web application privileges, is not really a vulnerability or misconfiguration — it’s simply the byproduct of having admin-level access in the first place.
+This attacker technique—abusing admin-level web application privileges—is not really a vulnerability or misconfiguration; it’s simply the byproduct of having admin-level access in the first place.

-The Manager application enables users to manage the life cycle of Java web applications run by the Tomcat web server.
+The Manager application enables users to manage the lifecycle of Java web applications run by the Tomcat web server.
 Users can deploy new applications, start them, stop them, and undeploy them.
 An attacker can abuse this functionality to deploy a malicious Java application.
 The malicious Java application can be used to execute arbitrary code within the Tomcat process running on the host.

 To deploy a Java application within Tomcat, it must be first packaged up as a WAR (Web Application Archive) file.
 WAR files are essentially zip files containing Java code that adhere to a standard format.